DJ Butt

-Asif Nazar Butt (born 28 February 1987) better known by his stage name DJ Butt is Pakistani DJ,political activist and businessman from Lahore best known for his work as a disc jockey in the events of Pakistan Tehreek-e-Insaf.
-He is also owner of a café named DJ Butt Café in Model Town, Lahore.
+Asif Nazar Butt (born 28 February 1987), better known by his stage name DJ Butt, is a Pakistani DJ, political activist and entrepreneur from Lahore, best known for his work as a disc jockey during the political rallies of Pakistan Tehreek-e-Insaf.
+He is also the owner of a café named DJ Butt Café in Model Town, Lahore.

 Early life and career

 Butt was born on 28 February 1987 in Lahore, Pakistan.
 He used to work as a helper at a coffee shop in 1996 where many people encouraged him to become a disc jockey (DJ): "I used to play music at the coffee shop, which a lot of my customers and shopkeepers around liked.
 They encouraged me to become a DJ.
 Then there was a wedding where I was asked to play.
 I just took my entire collection from the shop, rented a music system, and played there.
 In no time, I had DJed at around 20 weddings," said DJ Butt.